-- field crops, including corn, wheat, oats, rye, barley, hay, potatoes, and dry beans; - fruits, including apples, peaches, grapes, cherries, and berries; - vegetables, whether raised conventionally or hydroponically, including tomatoes, snap beans, cabbage, carrots, beets, and onions; - horticultural specialties, including nursery stock, ornamental shrubs, and ornamental trees and flowers; - livestock and livestock products, including cattle, sheep, hogs, goats, horses, poultry, farmed deer, farmed buffalo, ostrich and emus, fur-bearing animals, milk, and eggs; - aquaculture products, including fish, fish products, water plants, and shellfish (provided the aquaculture products are grown and raised as opposed to merely being harvested or caught); - honey and beeswax produced from your own bees; and - maple syrup or cider.
+- field crops, including corn, wheat, oats, rye, barley, hay, potatoes, and dry beans; - fruits, including apples, peaches, grapes, cherries, and berries; - vegetables, whether raised conventionally or hydroponically, including tomatoes, snap beans, cabbage, carrots, beets, and onions; - horticultural specialties, including nursery stock, ornamental shrubs, and ornamental trees and flowers; - livestock and livestock products, including cattle, sheep, hogs, goats, horses, poultry, farmed deer, farmed buffalo, ostrich and emus, fur-bearing animals, milk, and eggs; - aquaculture products, including fish, fish products, water plants, and shellfish (provided the aquaculture products are grown and raised as opposed to merely being harvested or caught); - honey and beeswax produced from your own bees; - maple syrup or cider; and - Christmas trees derived from a managed Christmas tree operation whether dug for transplanting or cut from the stump preparation, veterinary services, or farm labor.
+In addition, you are not engaged in farming if you manage or operate a farm for a fee.
+Furthermore, if you are cultivating or operating a farm for recreation or leisure (for example, a hobby farm), you are not engaged in the business of farming.
+Also, forestry and logging are not farming unless the products are used in the operation of a farm or are connected with an otherwise qualifying farm operating as described on page 1.

-Farming also includes the sale of wine from a licensed farm winery, as provided in Article 6 of the Alcoholic Beverage Control Law.
+Farming also includes the sale of wine from a licensed farm winery, as provided in Alcoholic Beverage Control Law, Article 6, or a commercial horse boarding operation as defined in Agriculture and Markets Law, section 301.